CALIFORNIA LAW & WORKING WITH MINORS

-Minor talent must now be onboarded as an employee.
-The parent or guardian will need to prepare and sign all digital onboarding forms for their child.
+Minor talent must now be on-boarded as an employee.
+The parent or guardian will need to prepare and sign all digital on-boarding forms for their child.
 I-9 verification requires the parent to fill out a Docusign version of the I-9 as a preparer/translator for their minor.
-One form of ID from List C of acceptable documents (ex. social security card or state issued birth certificate) is required to be brought in person for verification.
-A valid Passport would also suffice.
+One form of ID from List A OR one form from List B AND List C of acceptable documents is required to be brought in person for verification.
+List of acceptable documents.

 Any minor from 15 days* to 18 years of age requires a valid Work Permit

 IF THERE IS NO WORK PERMIT, THE MINOR CANNOT WORK AND MUST BE SENT HOME.

 *No infant under the age of one month may be employed on any motion picture set or location unless a licensed physician who is board certified in pediatrics provides a written certification that the infant is at least 15 days old and in his or her medical opinion, the infant was carried to full term, was normal birth weight, is physically capable of handling the stress of filmmaking, and the infant's lungs, eyes, heart and immune system are sufficiently developed to with-stand the potential risks.
 [LC 1308.8 (a)]

 The parent or guardian will have to supply proof of a Coogan trust account in order for payment to be received for any work their minor performs in the entertainment industry*.
 15% of the minor’s gross wages are required to be withheld by the employer and deposited into the Coogan account within 15 days of employment.
 The parent must supply the Coogan Trust routing and account number to the employer.
 These wages will also be taxed.